 When does the IRS send a CP12 Notice?

 The IRS sends a CP12 notice when it discovers math or calculation errors that change the amount of tax that you owe.
-Since you’re still owed a refund, the CP12 notice is sometimes called an IRS adjusted refund letter.
+Since you’re still owed a refund, the CP12 notice is sometimes called an IRS adjusted refund letter or overpayment letter.

 The cause of the changes might be errors in adding or subtracting, entering information in the wrong line, skipping a step, or checking the wrong box.

 The IRS generally won’t send a CP12 notice because you missed a deduction or credit or because it believes you don’t qualify for one.
-These are not math or calculation errors.
+This is not a math error.
 The IRS would usually need to request additional information before making an eligibility adjustment.
 That would fall under a different notice or letter.

 Is the IRS really trying to give me money?

 The IRS’s job is to make sure your taxes are right not to take as much money as possible.
-If the IRS determines that you overpaid, it will refund that amount.
+If the IRS determines that you overpaid, you will receive a refund check or direct deposit.

 Will I get interest?